 1. EDUCATION AND TRAINING

 Your employees are the weakest link in your cybersecurity chain.
 Even with proper cybersecurity tools, your efforts will not bear much fruit if workers who access your network are not trained in cybersecurity basics.
-To keep your business safe, educate staff on the importance of cybersecurity, the latest cybercrime trends and the role they can play in protecting the company.
+To keep your business safe, educate staff on the importance of cybersecurity, the latest cybercrime trends, and the role they can play in protecting the company.
 It is also important to establish rules of behavior and penalties for violating security policies.

 Through high-quality training, your employees will learn the various ways that online criminals can infiltrate your systems and understand vulnerabilities.
 They will also be better able to recognize signs of a breach and know how to stay safe.
-This will empower them to protect themselves, your business, and join the battle against cybercrime.
+This will empower them to protect themselves, and your business, and join the battle against cybercrime.

 2. BACKUPS

 To protect your business, be sure to back up all your important data and files regularly.
 Whenever possible, back up the data automatically for enhanced security.
-Create a comprehensive backup for critical business data such as financial files, databases, accounting records and company personnel records.
+Create a comprehensive backup for critical business data such as financial files, databases, accounting records, and company personnel records.
 For better security, choose offsite or cloud-based backup solutions.

-Storing backups in a separate location helps to minimize the risk of cyber attacks as well as other physical disasters like fire, floods and theft.
+Storing backups in a separate location helps to minimize the risk of cyber attacks as well as other physical disasters like fire, floods, and theft.
 When you have a proper backup, you will be in a better position to recover data after an emergency or loss.
 This will make it easier to get things back up and running, effectively minimizing losses and protecting your reputation.

 3. SAFE AND SECURE WI-FI